Sisterhood and Building Up the Church

 Get to know Maricris

-Meet Maricris: a bubbly, kind-hearted 35 year old working as Marketing lead for Ministry at Dynamic Catholic with a big heart for anyone and everyone who crosses her path.
+Maricris Dizon is a 35 year old working as Marketing lead for Ministry at Dynamic Catholic with a big heart for anyone and everyone who crosses her path.